The village has a Community Emergency Plan, approved by the parish council.

 Oxfordshire County Council is responsible for education, social services, highways, planning and economic development, and waste recycling and disposal.
 The nearest recycling centre to Whitchurch is at Oakley Wood, Old Icknield Way, Crowmarsh near Wallingford, OX10 6PW.

-From October 1st 2017, there will be charges for DIY household waste.
+There are charges for DIY household waste.
 See details here.

 You can report a breach of the 7.5 tonne weight limit in Whitchurch by using the link on this page.